chihhsueh/supply-chain-inventory-analysis/README.md

 ## Key Findings

 - **Cleats** is the highest turnover category (32,181 units), while **Fishing** ranks 6th in volume but 2nd in total revenue ($3M) due to high price points per item
-- The 15 slowest moving products sold only 6–20 units over 3+ years, with Fitness Accessories, Hockey, and Basketball concentrated at the bottom
+- The 5 slowest moving products sold fewer than 7 units over 3+ years, signaling dead stock tying up capital with minimal return
 - Monthly demand is remarkably flat at 4,500–5,300 units per month from 2015 through mid-2017 with no meaningful seasonal spikes
 - **First Class shipping has a 92–100% late delivery rate** across nearly every region — the fastest promised option is consistently the least reliable
 - **Standard Class and Same Day** are the most reliable shipping modes at 28–43% and 20–56% late rates respectively